apache/doris-website/docs/table-design/data-partition.md

 ### Recommendations for bucket number and data volume:

-- The total number of buckets for a table is equal to (Partition num * Bucket num).
+- The total number of tablets for a table is equal to (Partition num * Bucket num).
 - Without considering expansion, it is recommended that the number of buckets for a table be slightly more than the total number of disks in the cluster.
 - In theory, there is no upper or lower limit for the data volume of a single bucket, but it is recommended to be within the range of 1G - 10G.
 If the data volume of a single bucket is too small, the data aggregation effect will not be good, and the metadata management pressure will be high.
 If the data volume is too large, it will not be conducive to the migration and replenishment of replicas, and it will increase the cost of retrying failed operations such as Schema Change or Rollup (the granularity of retrying these operations is the bucket).
-- When there is a conflict between the data volume principle and the quantity principle of buckets, it is recommended to prioritize the data volume principle.
+- When there is a conflict between the data volume principle and the quantity principle of tablets, it is recommended to prioritize the data volume principle.
 - When creating a table, the bucket number for each partition is uniformly specified.
 However, when dynamically adding partitions `ADD PARTITION`, the bucket number for the new partition can be specified separately.
 This feature can be conveniently used to handle data reduction or expansion.
 - Once the bucket number for a partition is specified, it cannot be changed.
 Therefore, when determining the bucket number, it is necessary to consider the cluster expansion scenario in advance.
 For example, if there are only 3 hosts with 1 disk each, and the bucket number is set to 3 or less, then even if more machines are added later, the concurrency cannot be improved.

 Here are some examples: Assuming there are 10 BEs, each with one disk.
-If a table has a total size of 500MB, 4-8 buckets can be considered.
-For 5GB: 8-16 buckets.
-For 50GB: 32 buckets.
-For 500GB: It is recommended to partition the table, with each partition size around 50GB and 16-32 buckets per partition.
-For 5TB: It is recommended to partition the table, with each partition size around 50GB and 16-32 buckets per partition.
+If a table has a total size of 500MB, 4-8 tablets can be considered.
+For 5GB: 8-16 tablets.
+For 50GB: 32 tablets.
+For 500GB: It is recommended to partition the table, with each partition size around 50GB and 16-32 tablets per partition.
+For 5TB: It is recommended to partition the table, with each partition size around 50GB and 16-32 tablets per partition.

 The data volume of a table can be viewed using the [SHOW DATA](../sql-manual/sql-statements/Show-Statements/SHOW-DATA) command, and the result should be divided by the number of replicas to obtain the actual data volume of the table.

 ### Random distribution

 - If an OLAP table does not have fields of the update type, setting the data bucketing mode of the table to RANDOM can avoid severe data skew.
 When data is imported into the corresponding partitions of the table, each batch of a single import job will randomly select a bucket for writing.
-- When the bucketing mode of a table is set to RANDOM, there is no bucketing column, it is not possible to query only a few buckets based on the values of the bucketing column.
-Queries on the table will simultaneously scan all buckets that hit the partition.
+- When the bucketing mode of a table is set to RANDOM, there is no bucketing column, it is not possible to query only a few tablets based on the values of the bucketing column.
+Queries on the table will simultaneously scan all tablets that hit the partition.
 This setting is suitable for aggregate query analysis of the entire table data, but not suitable for high-concurrency point queries.
-- If the data distribution of the OLAP table is Random Distribution, then during data import, single-bucket import mode can be set (set `load_to_single_tablet` to true).
+- If the data distribution of the OLAP table is Random Distribution, then during data import, single-tablet import mode can be set (set `load_to_single_tablet` to true).
 Then, during large-volume data import, a task will only write to one tablet when writing data to the corresponding partition.
 This can improve the concurrency and throughput of data import, reduce the write amplification caused by data import and compaction, and ensure the stability of the cluster.

 ## Auto bucket